 Round Mountain cancels football season

-Round Mountain High School has canceled its football season because of a lack of players, Jake Topholm, the school’s athletic director, announced Wednesday.
+Football season has been a mixed bag for Nye County high schools.

+While Pahrump Valley got its first win Friday night after two losses, playing three games that are eerily similar to the first three games of the 2018 season, Tonopah had its opener canceled, won by 50 in its first game and won a wild 76-70 game Friday night.
+Beatty, which already was the last county school to have a game scheduled, will not open until Friday afternoon because its opening night foe, Round Mountain, canceled the game because of a lack of players.

-Round Mountain High School has canceled its football season because of a lack of players, Jake Topholm, the school’s athletic director, announced Wednesday.
+Round Mountain went one step further Wednesday morning, as Jake Topholm, the school’s athletic director, announced the season would be canceled.

 “I had to make a very difficult decision today, and that decision was to cancel the high school football season for the 2019 season,” Topholm posted on the Round Mountain Football page on Facebook.
 “The decision was based on the number of players and safety for our kids.”